Foopyo/BingoSyncCustomBoardGenerator/README.md

-# BingoSyncCustomBoardGenerator
-Generate boards for custom games for [Bingosync](https://bingosync.com/) There isn't any weight algorithm so this generator is better suited for lockout bingos.
+# Ori WotW Vanilla+ Generator
+This project generates Vanilla+ seed for the [Ori and the Will of the Wisps randomizer](https://github.com/sparkle-preference/OriWotwRandomizerClient).
+A Vanilla+ seed is the vanilla game but you spawn with three items : one weapon, one movement option and one utility item (TP, skills...).
+Getting your weapon at its normal loation will give you the Glades TP.
+Getting your movement option at its normal position will give you West Woods TP.

 # How to use
-Simply download [the last release](https://github.com/Foopyo/BingoSyncCustomBoardGenerator/releases), unzip it and launch `setup.exe`.
-Then, go to the installation folder and launch `BingoBoardGenerator.exe`.
+Simply download [the last release](https://github.com/Foopyo/OriWOTWVanillaPlusGenerator/releases), unzip it and launch `setup.exe`.
+Then, go to the installation folder and launch `VanillaPGenerator.exe`.

-# Vanilla+
+# Bingo boards
-This tool can also generates a Vanilla+ seed, which works with the [randomizer](https://github.com/sparkle-preference/OriWotwRandomizerClient) of the game.
-This will gives you 3 random items when creating your file.
-You can get the West Woods TP by getting  the pickup at the vanilla location of the movement option you got when launching your save file.

-# Editing the goals
+This tool can also generates bingo boards for [bingosync](https://bingosync.com/).
 If you are using this tool for another game than Ori and the Will of the Wisps you will have to edit the goals, which are set in the file `goals.json`.
 You need at least 25 different goals in your `goals.json` file in order for this tool to work.
 There is three type of goals you can create:
 ## Fix goal